The USSR orbits its first space station

 In early February 1970, Kamanin approved primary and backup crews for two three-member expeditions to the DOS station and the active training started in May of the same year.

 The first crew was originally led by the Soyuz-6 veteran, Georgy Shonin, while Aleksei Yeliseev, with two Soyuz missions under his belt, and a rookie, Nikolai Rukavishnikov, were serving as flight engineers.
-However on February 5, 1971, Shonin failed to show up at the TsKBEM design bureau, for a critical training session on a modified Soyuz spacecraft.
+However on February 5, 1971, Shonin failed to show up at the TsKBEM design bureau, for a critical training session on a modified Soyuz spacecraft, allegedly due to heavy drinking.
 Furious General Kamanin, the head of the cosmonaut corps, launched an investigation, which quickly uncovered more instances of Shonin’s “misbehavior” and resulted in his expulsion from the crew.
 A domino effect of reassignments rippled through three crews, with Vladimir Shatalov, previously from the third expedition to the station, taking command of the first station crew.

 By the end of March 1971, Soviet space officials approved the flight duration for the first two expeditions to the Salyut: beteween 25 and 30 days for the first crew and between 30 and 45 days for the second crew, with a 25-day break in between.
 If successful, both expeditions would break flight-duration record in human space flight.